ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 extensively in ecological research, with a large collection of packages built explicitly for this purpose (Kneib 2007).

-This paper illustrates how the `rfishbase` package is dynamically updated from the the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
-Lastly it illustrates how having access to FishBase data through R allows a user to interface with other kinds of analyses, such as comparative phylogenetics software.
+The `rfishbase` package is dynamically updated from the FishBase database, describe its functions for extracting, manipulating and visualizing data, and then illustrate how these functions can be combined for more complicated analyses.
+Lastly it illustrates how having access to FishBase data through R allows a user to interface with other resources such as comparative phylogenetics software.
+The purpose of this paper is to introduce `rfishbase` and illustrate core features of its functionality.

 Accessing FishBase data from R
 ==============================

-In addition to its web-based interface, FishBase provides machine readable XML files for 30,622 (as accessed on 14 May, 2012) of its species entries to facilitate programmatic access of FishBase data.
+In addition to its web-based interface, FishBase provides machine readable XML files for 30,622 (as accessed on 14 May, 2012) of its species entries to facilitate programmatic access of the data housed in this resource.
 As complete downloads of the FishBase database are not available, the FishBase team encouraged us to use these XML files as an entry point for programmatic access.
-We have introduced caching and pausing features into the package to prevent access from over taxing FishBase servers.\
+We have introduced caching and pausing features into the package to prevent access from over-taxing the FishBase servers.\
-While FishBase encourages the use of its data by programmatic access, (Froese, pers. comm), users of `rfishbase` should respect these load-limiting functions, and provide appropriate acknowledgement.
-For a more detailed discussion of incentives, ethics, and legal requirements in sharing and accessing such repositories can be found in the respective literature, *e.g.* Fisher and Fortmann (2010) or Costello (2009).
+While FishBase encourages the use of its data by programmatic access, (Froese, pers. comm), users of `rfishbase` should respect these load-limiting functions, and provide appropriate acknowledgment.
+A more detailed discussion of incentives, ethics, and legal requirements in sharing and accessing such repositories can be found in the respective literature, *e.g.* Fisher and Fortmann (2010) or Costello (2009).

 The `rfishbase` package works by creating a cached copy of all data on FishBase currently available in XML format on the FishBase webpages.
-This process relies on the Lang (2012a) and Lang (2012b) packages to access these pages and parse the resulting XML into a local cache.
-Caching increases the speed of queries and places minimal demands on the FishBase server, which in its present form is not built to support direct access to application programming interfaces (APIs).
-A cached copy is included in the package and can be loaded in to R using the
+This process relies on the RCurl (Lang 2012a) and XML (Lang 2012b) packages to access these pages and parse the resulting XML into a local cache.
+Caching increases the speed of queries and greatly reduces demands on the FishBase server, which in its present form is not built to support direct access to application programming interfaces (APIs).
+A cached copy is included in the package and can be loaded in to R using the command:
-command:

 ~~~~ {.r}
 data(fishbase)